the-events-calendar/the-events-calendar/readme.txt

 * Feature - Allow importing custom data when importing Organizers from a CSV file.
 [TEC-4846]
 * Feature - Allow importing custom data when importing Venues from a CSV file.
 [TEC-5138]
+* Security - Ensure restoring events from trash does not allow for unauthorized access.
+[SVUL-7] (props @patchstack)
 * Fix - Ensure Latest Past Events appear properly in Category views [TEC-4991]
 * Fix - Cast theme object to string to avoid a deprecation notice.
 [TEC-5062]
 * Tweak - Removed the 6.0 welcome message.
 [TEC-5166]